 RAG: giving a model memory it doesn't have

-Post 6 ended with: an LLM only knows what's in its weights and what's in its context window right now.
-RAG is the most common way of getting the right things into that window.
+Post 6 ended on a hard limit: an LLM only knows what's baked into its weights plus whatever is in its context window right now.
+RAG is the most common way people get the right things into that window.

 This is post 7 of 8 in the Foundations series.